tezos-commons/baseDAO/docs/specification-ligo.md

 - This implements permits mechanism similar to the one in TZIP-17 but injected directly to the entrypoint.
 - Vote author is identified by permit information, or if it is absent - `sender` is taken.
-- Author MUST have unfrozen tokens equal to `voteAmount` or more (1 unfrozen token is needed for 1 vote).
+- Author MUST have unfrozen tokens equal to `voteAmount` or more (1 unstaked frozen token is needed for 1 vote) from past periods.
-- Fails with `VOTING_INSUFFICIENT_BALANCE` if the unfrozen token balance of the author is less than specified `voteAmount` .
+- Fails with `NOT_ENOUGH_FROZEN_TOKENS` if the frozen token balance of the author from past periods that is not staked is less than specified `voteAmount` .
 - Fails with `PROPOSAL_NOT_EXIST` if the proposal key is not associated with any ongoing proposals.
 - Fails with `VOTING_PERIOD_OVER` if the proposal associated with the proposal key is already ended.